Muhammad540/Profiling/README.md

 - **Misc Output:** 30624 TSC ticks (0.54% of total)

 As can be seen the JSON parsing is the most time consuming part of the code.
 I am not saying JSON is bad, but clearly we can do better :)

+Takeaway:
+- Text formats are slow and binary formats are significantly simpler and CPU friendly.